functionguyy/alx-low_level_programming/0x0F-function_pointers/README.md

 	return (a + b);
 }
 ```
-we can declare a function pointer that can point to `Add(int a, int b)` like this:
+we can declare a function pointer variable that can point to `Add(int a, int b)` like this:
 ```C
 int (*p)(int, int);